Predictions for flow harmonic distributions and flow factorization ratios at RHIC: Results

+As mentioned in Sec.\ \ref{sec:rfac}, compared to CMS data \cite{Khachatryan:2015oea}, IP-Glasma+MUSIC+UrQMD \cite{McDonald:2016vlt}, AMPT+VISHNU \cite{Zhao:2017yhj}, TRENTO+VISHNU \cite{Zhao:2017yhj} provide reasonable results for $r_2$ in all centralities but $r_3$ exhibits a too large drop for all trigger $p_T$'s and centralities.
+In fig. \ref{fig:rnLHC}, it is seen that a similar conclusion holds for NeXSPHeRIO.
+For $r_2$, TRENTO is below data while fTRENTO and fTRENTO+UrQMD are above.
+For $r_3$, TRENTO is again below data while fTRENTO and fTRENTO+UrQMD are in reasonable agreement, with some overshooting.
+Comparison of TRENTO (TRENTO+v-USPhydro) with \cite{Zhao:2017yhj} (TRENTO+VISH+UrQMD) confirms \cite{McDonald:2016vlt} that the hadronic cascade pushes all $r_n$s towards 1 (not shown).
+Comparison of fTRENTO and fTRENTO+UrQMD with TRENTO shows a new characteristic: free streaming has a strong effect, already pushing all $r_n$s closer to 1 and leaving little space for effects from UrQMD.
+This suggests that a better treatment of the pre-hydrodynamic phase could lead to overall agreement with the $r_n$ data.

 We can address the energy dependence of these ratios.
-Predictions for $r_n$ at PbPb 5.02 TeV as well as data and comparison at 2.76 TeV were presented for IP-Glasma \cite{McDonald:2016vlt}, AMPT and TRENTO \cite{Zhao:2017yhj}.
+Predictions for $r_n$ at PbPb 5.02 TeV as well as data and comparison at 2.76 TeV were presented for IP-Glasma+MUSIC+UrQMD \cite{McDonald:2016vlt}, AMPT and TRENTO \cite{Zhao:2017yhj}, both with VISHNU.
 Some difference was observed between these two LHC energies with a tendency towards more factorization breaking at lower energy.
-A comparison of factorization breaking for LHC and RHIC energies with TRENTO initial conditions is shown in Figs.\ \ref{fig:r2TrentoLHCRHIC} and \ref{fig:r3TrentoLHCRHIC}.
+For LHC and RHIC energies, a comparison of factorization breaking with TRENTO initial conditions is shown in Figs. \ref{fig:r2TrentoLHCRHIC} and \ref{fig:r3TrentoLHCRHIC}.
 Factorization breaking is always larger at RHIC than at LHC, for $r_2$ (less for $r_3$) up to 40\% centrality.
 For less central collisions, it becomes smaller than at LHC.
 Generally, central collisions at higher $p_T$ appear to have the largest factorization breaking.
 However, we note that this is precisely the regime where our predictions struggle to reproduce experimental results so this regime still requires more theoretical effort.

 We note also that $r_3$ has a much weaker centrality dependence compared to $r_2$, which is likely due to the fact that $v_2$ also has a geometrical component to it when one varies centrality whereas $v_3$ is entirely fluctuations driven.
 Because $v_3$ is primarily driven by fluctuations, which exist regardless of the centrality class then it is not surprising that there is not a strong centrality dependence.